 World Nomads

-Flexible travel insurance provider that allows purchase or extension while already overseas.
-Useful for business travellers whose trip durations may change.
-Covers a wide range of activities, which is valuable for those combining business with leisure.
+A flexible travel insurance provider that allows purchase or extension while already overseas.
+Useful for business travellers whose trip durations may change at short notice.
+The broad activity cover is an advantage for those combining business with leisure or adventure activities at the destination.

 Buy or extend while overseas